-It’s hard to believe that summer is already beginning to wind down, and with the season goes one of Westerly’s oldest and most beloved attractions – Water Wizz of Westerly, owned by Mike Kells, which will close its gates after Labor Day this year.
+It’s hard to believe that summer is almost here, and with it comes memories of one of Westerly’s oldest and most beloved attractions – Water Wizz of Westerly, owned by Mike Kells, which closed its gates in 2019.

 Water Wizz of Westerly was originally opened by local dentist Arthur Philips in 1979, but was bought by Mike’s father, Raymond Kells of Kells Sailboats, two years later.